sail-sg/zero-bubble-pipeline-parallelism/README.md

 This should be ⌈**d** / 2⌉ to **d** where **d** is Pipeline Parallel Size.
 * `--cpu-offload` Enable offloading.
 * `--offload-time` The time ratios of one-way activation offload and Forward + Backward: (D2H + H2D) / 2 / (Forward + Backward).
+* `--auto-offload-time` Automatically set `--offload-time` based on training settings and GPU models.
 * `--offload-chunk-num` The number of chunks to be offloaded.
-This should be 1 to Virtual Pipline Parallel Size.
+This should be from 1 to Virtual Pipline Parallel Size.
 Increasing the number of offload chunks can reduce activation memory usage, but it may also lead to more pipeline bubbles.
 * `--recompute-lgd` Recompute layernorm, gelu and dropout, which reduce offloading data size.